2captcha/2captcha-cpp/README.md

 ```

 ## Proxies
-You can pass your proxy as an additional argument for methods: recaptcha, funcaptcha, geetest, hcaptcha, keycaptcha, capy puzzle, and etc. The proxy will be forwarded to the API to solve the captcha.
+You can pass your proxy as an additional argument for methods: recaptcha, funcaptcha, geetest, keycaptcha, capy puzzle, and etc. The proxy will be forwarded to the API to solve the captcha.

 We have our own proxies that we can offer you.
 [Buy residential proxies] for avoid restrictions and blocks.
 [Quick start].